Dualog-students/Information/README.md

 If others have pushed changes to the `development` branch you can apply those changes to your branch by rebasing the branch into yours and solve any eventual conflicts locally. (`git checkout feature/awesome-new-feature && git rebase development`)

 #### When pushing changes
 If you have multiple commits and you are not pleased with their commit messages, now is a good time to stop and fix these things.
 Rebase your own branch by `git rebase -i HEAD^n` going `n` commits back and you'll be able to edit, squash or fixup your commits before pushing.
+If only the last commit message is unsatisfactory you can just use `git commit --amend`.
 Push your changes to GitHub by
 ```shell
 git push -u origin feature/awesome-new-feature